chennnxu/chennnxu.github.io/_posts/2025-05-25-Take-Away-from-LangChain-Interrupt2025.md

 Full control over the cognitive architecture of your application, so you can get the right context.

-- 1.streaming
+- streaming
-- 2.human in the loop
+- human in the loop
-- 3.short-term memory
+- short-term memory
-- 4.long-term memory
+- long-term memory
-- 5.durable execution
+- durable execution

 <div align="center">
 <img src="/assets/img/langchain_interrupt_2025/context.png" width="800" alt="context" align=center />